alexcheng1982/cucumber-selenium-sample/README.md

 ----------------
 You need to install [Gradle](http://gradle.org) to run this application.

 Start Selenium grid hub and node.
-Use `gradle startSeleniumHub` to start grid hub.
-Use `gradle startSeleniumNode` to start grid node.
+Use `gradle startSeleniumHub --info` to start grid hub.
+Use `gradle startSeleniumNode --info` to start grid node.

-Use `gradle test` to execute test cases.
+Use `gradle test --info` to execute test cases.